SamSaffron/fast_blank/README.md

 ### How fast is "Fast"?

-About 5-9x faster than current active support, on my machine (your mileage my vary):
+About 3.5–8x faster than Active Support on my machine (your mileage my vary):

     $ ./benchmark